Your business is not two-dimensional, so why is your planning?

 The trouble with spreadsheets

 A spreadsheet by its very design is defined in terms of rows and columns.
-Indeed, this is its great strength – it is a simple format that is easily understood and maps well to the concept of a sheet of paper (albeit a very smart one).
+Indeed, this is its great strength – it is a simple format that is easily understood and maps well to a sheet of paper (albeit a very smart one).
 To be fair, this design does cover many business and personal needs extremely well.
-However, business planning and reporting are inherently more complex.
+However, planning and analysing a business is inherently more complex.
 It was to address these requirements that multidimensional (‘OLAP’) databases were first invented in the 1970s.
 Whereas a spreadsheet is defined by its two-dimensional structure, even the simplest sales data will typically have three or more dimensions: a classic requirement being what you are selling (Product), where you are selling it (Geography/customer) and when you sold it (Time).
 The key understanding of OLAP databases was that you are just as likely to want to split your reporting by any combination of these dimensions or none, so you might equally want to see a breakdown of all sales in a particular account by product category, or all sales of a particular product broken down by customer.
 The way the data is stored, and the syntax of the underlying language are ideal for this sort of analysis.

-Real life is multi-dimensional
+Real life is not flat

-- Hugely time-consuming and complex to use
+- More time-consuming and complex than it needs to be

 - Still vastly less capable than a proper multi-dimensional database, specifically designed for this purpose